🤔 APP – DC – The concept application for individuals who are blind

 Before hitting the solution button, understanding the users’ mental model is of paramount importance.
 The user, being the biggest asset in UX, needs to be at the forefront of the design to get the most of the product.

 I knew right from the beginning that developing anything would require a lot of patience, a mature understanding of what the community as a whole goes through, and giving them the confidence of “Yes, I will be the one to connect you to technology”.
-To understand the users, I went back to my home town and reached out to a blind school.
-They were extremely generous and allowed me to conduct multiple interviews at the school premises.
-The participants? the students.
+To understand the users, I reached out to individuals who are blind.
+Before that, I had some exploration to do and revisited some old literature survey and product analysis.

 THE USER INTERVIEWS – semi-structured